Walmart and McDonald’s have the most workers on food stamps and Medicaid, new study shows

 In the nine states that responded about SNAP benefits — Arkansas, Georgia, Indiana, Maine, Massachusetts, Nebraska, North Carolina, Tennessee and Washington — Walmart was found to have employed about 14,500 workers receiving the benefit, followed by McDonald’s with 8,780, according to Sanders’ team.
 In six states that reported Medicaid enrollees, Walmart again topped the list, with 10,350 employees, followed by McDonald’s with 4,600.

-In Georgia for example, Walmart employed an estimated 3,959 workers on Medicaid — an estimated 2.1% of the total of non-elderly, non-disabled people in the state receiving the benefit.
-McDonald’s was next on the list, employing 1,480 who received Medicaid, or 0.8% of the total of non-elderly, non-disabled people on the program.
+In Georgia for example, Walmart employed an estimated 3,959 workers on Medicaid — an estimated 2.1% of the total of nonelderly, nondisabled people in the state receiving the benefit.
+McDonald’s was next on the list, employing 1,480 who received Medicaid, or 0.8% of the total of nonelderly, nondisabled people on the program.

 In Oklahoma, 1,059 Walmart workers on Medicaid made up 2.8% of the state’s total and McDonald’s was next, with 536 workers, or 1.4%.

 In Arkansas, where Walmart was founded and maintains its headquarters, 1,318 were receiving SNAP benefits — 3.1% of the state’s total.
 McDonald’s, next on the list with 865 workers, made for 2% of the state’s total.
-Another 3% of SNAP recipients in Georgia worked for Walmart.
+An additional 3% of SNAP recipients in Georgia worked for Walmart.

 The next companies with large number of workers on federal benefits include Amazon, Dollar Tree, Dollar General, Burger King and FedEx, the GAO found.
 (Amazon CEO Jeff Bezos owns The Washington Post.)